manheicatherine/Northcoder-course/README.md

 ### TASK

 Now we want you to look at some existing katas from a functional programming perspective.
-You will be asked to refactor them using higher order functions.
+You will be asked to refactor them and, where possible, use higher order functions.
 Navigate to the functional-programming folder and open [refactoring.md](functional-programming/refactoring.md) for your next steps.

 ---